moule-group/DCS-Flow/README.md

 ---

-__DFTB+ and Main Workflow for TCNQ on NERSC__:
+__Main Workflow using DFTB+ for TCNQ on NERSC__:

-The following example shows the primary workflow using only dftb+ as the calculator on NERSC.
+The following example shows the primary workflow using dftb+ as the calculator on NERSC.

-First, create a folder containing the geometry file (.cif, .gen, .sdf, or .xyz) and a run_tcnq.py file (for NERSC).
-This folder, named TCNQ, can be downloaded here: [e]

-Upload the TCNQ folder to NERSC using a file transfer software like Globus.

-Access the super computer via the terminal and login.
-Load the CNSS module using the following commands:
+First, there is no need of installation of the DCS-Flow package and its dependencies.
+Just access the super computer via the terminal, and load the CNSS module using the following commands:\

 ``` python
 module use /global/common/software/m2734/cnss/modulefiles
 module load cnss
 ```

+You can add these commands to your bashrc file in your NERSC home folder to load the CNSS module every time you access NERSC.

+Create a folder containing the geometry file (.cif, .gen, .sdf, or .xyz) and a run_tcnq.py bash script (for NERSC).
+This folder, named TCNQ, can be downloaded here: [e]

+Upload the TCNQ folder to NERSC using a file transfer software like Globus.

-Inside the TCNQ file, create the workflow parameters file, ```workflow_params.json```, using the following commands.
+Inside the TCNQ directory, create the workflow parameters file, ```workflow_params.json```, using the following commands.

 ``` python
 cd TCNQ